The Dynamic Geometry of Interaction Machine: A Token-Guided Graph Rewriter: Abstract

 \section{Abstract}

 In implementing evaluation strategies of the lambda-calculus, both correctness and efficiency of implementation are valid concerns.
 While the notion of correctness is determined by the evaluation strategy, regarding efficiency there is a larger design space that can be explored, in particular the trade-off between space versus time efficiency.
-We contribute to the study of this trade-off by the introduction of an abstract machine, inspired by Girard's Geometry of Interaction (GoI), a machine combining token passing and graph rewriting.
+Aiming at a unified framework that would enable the study of this trade-off, we introduce an abstract machine, inspired by Girard's Geometry of Interaction (GoI), a machine combining token passing and graph rewriting.
 We show soundness and completeness of our abstract machine, called the \emph{Dynamic GoI Machine} (DGoIM), with respect to three evaluations: call-by-need, left-to-right call-by-value, and right-to-left call-by-value.
 Analysing time cost of its execution classifies the machine as ``efficient'' in Accattoli's taxonomy of abstract machines.